-As Islamic Relief acts as an agent, we can be given the money to pay for the food beforehand which we will than spend where needed at the correct time to buy the food stuffs and distribute among those people around the world that are in need.
+As Islamic Relief acts a charitable agent, we can therefore be given the money to pay for the food beforehand which we will then spend where needed at the correct time to buy the food stuffs.
+This will be distributed among those people around the world that are in need.